joshwertheim/blog/index.md

 ---
-title: Welcome to my blog
+title: hello
 ---

+Notes about anything and potentially...everything.